Policies & Procedures

-Rooms 230A, 230B, and 230C are private rooms reserved for students who need to use document reader or voice recognition software.
-Students who need to use document reader/voice recognition software are, therefore, given first priority to these rooms.
+Rooms 230A, 230B, and 230C are private rooms reserved for students who need to use document readers or voice recognition software.
+Students who need to use document readers/voice recognition software are, therefore, given first priority to these rooms.
 Only one person allowed in a room at one time, unless otherwise authorized by CAT staff.

-If you need to use document reader/voice recognition software, and you know ahead of time what day(s) you would like to come in, please talk with CAT staff at the front desk.
+If you need to use document readers/voice recognition software, and you know ahead of time what day(s) you would like to come in, please talk with CAT staff.

 Priority Sign-Up Regulations for Audio/Private Rooms:

-Students using audio/private rooms for specific adaptive software purposes (i.e., document readers and/or voice recognition software) will receive priority to the rooms.
+Students using audio/private rooms for specific assistive software purposes (e.g., document readers and/or voice recognition software) will receive priority to the rooms.